CraftomeCJ/learningJournal/April2002/learningJournal20220425.md

 **How to Approach my Life like the Greats:**
 Subconscious Behaviour that are Keeping Me from Having The Life I Want:
 <br/>
-I needlessly create problems and crises in my life because I am afraid of actually living it. <br/>
+I needlessly create problems and crises in my life because I'm afraid of actually living it. <br/>
 The pattern of unnecessarily creating crises in my life is actually an avoidance technique. <br/>
-It distracts me from actually having to be vulnerable and held accountable for whatever it is I am afraid of. <br/>
+It distracts me from actually having to be vulnerable or held accountable for whatever it is I'm afraid of. <br/>
-I'm never upset for the reason I think I am: At the core of my desire to create a problem is simply the fear of being who I am and living the life I want. <br/>
+I'm never upset for the reason I think I am: <br/>
+At the core of my desire to create a problem is simply the fear of being who I'm and living the life I want. <br/>

 <!-- for daily reflections -->
 **Reflection of the day?**

 - [x] Each choice sets a precedent -- and when I make the same wrong choice several times in a row, it becomes my standard modus operandi. <br/>
-- [x] Each time I faced with a decision between exerting self-control and taking it easy, always remind myself that the choice I'm making today does not affect the present moment alone.
+- [x] Each time I faced with a decision between exerting self-control and taking it easy, always remind myself that the choice I'm making today doesn't affect the present moment alone.
 It can (and often will) reverberate for many years or even decades into the future. <br/>

 # Outcome-Based Goals
 <!-- This is where I write out my goals/to-do at work.
 These should be planned and written at the start of the day so I can make progress towards them by the end of the day. -->